White Collar Defense and Investigations

 - Individuals facing Department of Justice and Securities and Exchange Commission investigations

-- Nonprofit organizations against member-derivative claims
+- Nonprofit organizations defending against member-derivative claims

-Daniel represents victims of state and federal corporate crimes, particularly intellectual property theft victims in criminal prosecutions to maintain brand integrity and obtain restitution.
+Daniel represents victims of state and federal corporate crimes, including intellectual property theft victims in criminal prosecutions to maintain brand integrity and obtain restitution.
 He has regularly handled responses to Rule 17(c) trial subpoenas under the Federal Rules of Criminal Procedure as well as other third-party discovery matters.

 Appellate Advocacy and Litigation

 Daniel has argued before the U.S. Court of Appeals for the Seventh Circuit.
 He has also participated in drafting multiple briefs for the Seventh Circuit, the Indiana Court of Appeals, the Indiana Supreme Court and the U.S. Supreme Court.
 He has experience with appellate motions practice and drafting amicus curiae briefs.

 He defends premises owners and product manufacturers in asbestos and related personal injury cases, and has experience litigating toxic tort claims and trademark disputes.